Other Eye Conditions

 Organizes the causes of eye pain or gritty sensation by anatomical classification (superficial, intermediate, deep) and pain characteristics, and explains the differential diagnosis table, urgency of consultation, and key points for history taking.

-This article explains the evidence for slowing the progression of age-related macular degeneration (AMD) with supplements such as lutein, zeaxanthin, vitamins C/E, and zinc, focusing on the AREDS/AREDS2 studies.
-It also mentions the effects of omega-3 fatty acids on dry eye and the risks of excessive intake.
+This article explains the evidence from the AREDS/AREDS2 trials on how supplements such as lutein, zeaxanthin, vitamins C and E, and zinc slow the progression of age-related macular degeneration (AMD).
+It also discusses the effects of omega-3 fatty acids on dry eye and the risks of excessive intake.

 A test that measures the time the eye remains open after fluorescein staining to evaluate tear film stability.
 It is a central test for dry eye diagnosis and directly links to subtype classification based on breakup patterns and stratified treatment (TFOT).